 At Codal, their goal is to airlift the entire process right off their hands, so ecommerce can be that much easier of a project to see through.

 “Ecommerce wasn't even a thing when I graduated so if you'd asked me my career path, there would be no way I would have guessed it.
 25 years later here I am.”

 Lisa Berry has seen the entire evolution of the B2B ecommerce trend and it's because of this that her advice is so insightful.
 She explains that there’s a lot of hype out there around what the future of B2B ecommerce will look like.
 But at Gorilla Group, they're not after the flashy features.
 They focus on delivering value that will change for the better how businesses operate.

 “If I have to choose, I will always choose function over fashion.
 And to me, that is the difference between B2B and B2C.
 You'll always have exciting little new features in B2C that are fun and enticing and help the customer out", says Berry.

 Delivering a B2B function that saves an individual as much as 20 minutes per order, that's the true feeling of accomplishment.

 In this chapter, Lisa walks through one of her favorite ecommerce projects, the benefits a strong ecommerce strategy can offer, and what she identifies as the growth-limiting factors that need to be addressed in order for B2B companies to truly digitally transform.

-The brands that want to be the leaders in their market today, need to already get started on building the winning customer experiences that will get them there.
-The good news is that your customers in your industry will always need your products.
+The good news?
+Your customers in your industry will always need your products.
 Using ecommerce will simply help future-proof your business.